Josh Berry: 2021

 On October 22, 2020, JR Motorsports announced that it had scheduled Berry to drive its No. 8 car for 12 races in the 2021 NASCAR Xfinity Series season.
 At Phoenix Raceway, Berry was turned by Santino Ferrucci, prompting him to give Ferrucci double middle fingers as he drove by.
 He recorded his first Xfinity win at Martinsville upon passing Ty Gibbs for the lead with 28 laps remaining; Berry was the fifth driver to win his maiden race in the series at Martinsville alongside Sam Ard (1982), Brett Bodine (1985), Brad Teague (1987) and Jeff Burton (1990).

 In March, Berry returned to the Truck Series for the first time since 2016.
 He substituted for Kris Wright in the No. 02 for Young's Motorsports after Wright tested positive for COVID-19.

 In May, Berry made his NASCAR Cup Series debut in the Drydene 400 at Dover International Speedway, substituting for Justin Haley in the Spire Motorsports No. 77 car after Haley was sidelined by COVID-19 protocols, marking the second time that Berry was called on to fill in for a driver that had to miss a race because of COVID-19.
 He also drove in his second ARCA Menards Series East (formerly NASCAR K&N Pro Series East) race that weekend in the No. 41 for Cook-Finley Racing, which meant that he did triple duty that weekend at Dover.
 On May 26, it was announced that Berry would get to compete in the Xfinity Series race at Mid-Ohio road course in the No. 31 for Jordan Anderson Racing.
 Miguel Paludo was driving Berry's normal car, the No. 8 for JR Motorsports, in this race.

-Another Truck return came in June in the No. 25 of Rackley WAR for three races at Texas, Nashville, and Pocono after the departure of Timothy Peters.
+Another Truck return came in June in the No. 25 of Rackley W.A.R. for three races at Texas, Nashville, and Pocono after the departure of Timothy Peters.
 A month later, he rejoined JRM for the Xfinity race at Loudon in the No. 1 after Michael Annett suffered a leg injury.

-On August 16, Berry was confirmed to drive the No. 8 for JR Motorsports full time in 2022.
+On August 16, Berry was confirmed to drive the No. 8 for JR Motorsports full-time in 2022.
 Later in the week, he filled in for Spire's other Cup driver Corey LaJoie at Michigan when LaJoie was not allowed to compete due to COVID-19 protocols.
-When Annett was re-injured in September, Berry once again took over as replacement at Bristol and Las Vegas, and he won the latter after passing teammate Justin Allgaier with under 20 laps to go.
+When Annett was re-injured in September, Berry once again took over as replacement at Bristol and Las Vegas, and he won the latter after passing teammate Justin Allgaier with under twenty laps to go.

 2022

-Berry began the 2022 season with a 16th place finish at Daytona.
+Berry began the 2022 season with a sixteenth place finish at Daytona.
 He scored wins at Dover and Charlotte to make the playoffs.
 During the playoffs, Berry won at Las Vegas to make the Championship 4.
+Berry would ultimately finish fourth in the final points standings.